 Empowering undocumented youth to achieve their education and career goals.

-* Note that students who are concerned that they may need legal advice due to recent immigration policies should contact Eduardo Pazos, the Director of Religious and Spiritual Life, who will work in confidence to direct them to appropriate resources.
-Bowdoin does not choose legal counsel for its students, however, we can provide contact information, and in some cases funding, for appropriate resources to explore.
+Note that students who are concerned that they may need legal advice due to recent immigration policies should contact Eduardo Pazos, who will work in confidence to direct them to appropriate resources.
+Bowdoin does not choose legal counsel for its students; however, we can provide contact information, and in some cases funding, for appropriate resources to explore.

 Homeland Security's Fact Sheet: Protecting the Nation from Foreign Terrorist Entry to The United States (Release Date: March 6, 2017)